jopaik/network_demos/README.md

 # network_demos
 This repository includes several "ready to go" Ansible automation demos for multi-vendor networking.
-Please note, these demos are intended for Red Hat employees and require a reservation of the RHDP aap2-workshop-networking-automation POD https://demo.redhat.com/catalog?search=network&item=babylon-catalog-prod%2Fansiblebu.aap2-workshop-networking-automation.prod
+Please note, these demos are intended for Red Hat employees and require a RHDP reservation for an aap2-workshop-networking-automation POD https://demo.redhat.com/catalog?search=network&item=babylon-catalog-prod%2Fansiblebu.aap2-workshop-networking-automation.prod

-For inteterested customers, please contact your Red Hat account team for a live demo walk through.
-Alternatively, I'm working to add youtube video links to each demo READme file for viewing each demo.
+For inteterested customers, please contact your Red Hat account team for a live demo.
+Alternatively, youtube video links of the demos are included in each demo README file.

-Upon receiving a POD environment, please scroll down below the `Menu of Demos` section to the `Getting Started` steps or click below.
+Upon receiving a POD environment, please scroll down directly to the `Getting Started` steps or click below.
 - [Getting Started](#getting-started)

 ## Menu of Demos